AOS

 Supported Hypervisors for VM Management

-As of 4.7, AHV and ESXi are the supported hypervisors for VM management, however this may expand in the future.
+AHV and ESXi are the supported hypervisors for VM management.
 The Volumes API and read-only operations are still supported on all.

 Acropolis Services